M4rdc0re/Simpliest/README.md

 * No CRT library imports

 ### Usage
-* Hasher to calculate syscall hashes
+* Hasher to calculate API hashes
 * PayloadBuilder is compiled and executed with the specified payload, it will output a Payload.pc file, that contains the encrypted payload, and its encrypted key and iv

 ### Credits